timhyson/personal-blog/content/pages/1--about/index.md

 ## About me

-My name is **Greg**.
+My name is **Tim**.
 I am a front-end web developer.
-I love working with [GatsbyJs](https://www.gatsbyjs.org/).
-I love the UX it delivers out of the box for the end users and DX it provides to me as a developer.
-I decided to share the love by contributing in this way, sharing my code as starters.
-I hope somebody find that useful.

-For sure it's not my last [Gatsby starter](/starters).
-If you want to be in touch follow my on Twitter [@greglobinski](https://twitter.com/greglobinski)

-PS: Please be understanding.
-The English language is not my native language.
-If you find any bug or not clear words you can always do PR to [gatsby-starter-personal-blog](https://github.com/greglobinski/gatsby-starter-personal-blog), the repo contains the actual code of this demo.
+I have two goals with this site: to develop my knowledge of working with [GatsbyJs](https://www.gatsbyjs.org/), and to build a personal blog about my learnings.
+I hope it can be of interest to someone else.